crdoconnor/devkey/docs/quickstart.rst

     def striptrailingwhitespace():
-        """strip the trailing whitespace from all files in your mercurial repo.""" cd(KEYDIR)
+        """strip the trailing whitespace from all files in your mercurial repo."""
-        # Get the output of shell commands and put it in a variable
+        # Get the output of shell commands...
         repofiles = run_return("hg locate *.py").split('\n')

-        # ...note that run_return prevents the output of the command it runs being printed to screen.

         # ...and write simple, short, python scripts to do stuff with it.
         repofiles.remove('')